STORYTELLING BY DESIGN: WOMEN OF SOS OUTREACH CREATE CUSTOM, LIMITED EDITION NORDICA SKI

 With guidance and expertise from the team at Nordica, this cohort of bright and driven ladies collaborated to create a truly one-of-a-kind ski that can be found nowhere else, and more importantly, tells a story that no other ski ever could.

-Only 50 pairs of this truly limited-edition ski will be crafted.
+Only 50 pairs of this truly limited-edition ski will be crafted and available for purchase through Christy Sports.
 And thanks to SOS’ brand partners, Nordica and Christy Sports, 100% of the sales from this ski will be directly donated back into SOS programs, ensuring that SOS participants can continue engaging in life-changing opportunities just as this cohort did.

 Meet the Cohort: